 Duty to Not Drive While Impaired

 It almost goes without saying, but all drivers are duty-bound to not drive while impaired.
 Most think of this as not driving while under the influence of drugs or alcohol.
-The duty also applies to driving while drowsy and while using prescription or over-the-counter drugs that might cause impairment.
+The duty to drive with due care also applies to driving while drowsy and while using prescription or over-the-counter drugs that might cause impairment.
 The duty also applies to medical conditions that might cause a driver to lose control of the vehicle or lose consciousness.
 Under Alabama law, loss of consciousness which causes an accident is not negligence unless the driver had warning symptoms and/or prior knowledge that such a condition of unconsciousness could occur.

 Duty to Maintain Your Vehicle in Alabama

 Furthermore, every owner or operator of a motor vehicle is duty-bound to make sure that the vehicle is in a reasonably safe condition before driving it.
 Failure of an owner to keep a car or truck or other vehicle in good working condition can lead to liability for negligence if there is a mechanical failure, which could have been avoided with customary maintenance, and such mechanical failure is the sole proximate cause of the injury or damages.